 The International Baccalaureate scholarship is awarded to freshman applicants who complete the IB Program (Diploma or Certificates) through the senior year of high school and who have achieved a minimum cumulative grade point average (GPA) on their higher level courses.
 Please see our Financial Aid page and scroll to "Out-of-State Freshmen Scholarships" for more information on the IB scholarship requirements and award amount.

 Advanced Placement (AP) Exams and Advanced Placement Credit

 To assist you in achieving your academic goals, Winthrop awards Advanced Placement (AP) credit for scores of 3 or above on Advanced Placement Tests (taken in conjunction with designated high school AP classes).

 View a table showing the course credits that can be earned for College Board Advanced Placement Tests.

-If you should have any further questions to the information displayed on this page please contact the International Student Recruiter.
+If you should have any further questions to the information displayed on this page please contact the The Office of Undergraduate Admissions.